Orbifold Chern classes inequalities and applications: Basic definitions and background

-\begin{definition} Let $X$ be a normal variety.
-The movable cone $\Mov^1(X) \subset N^1(X)$ is the closure of the cone generated by the classes of all effective divisors $D$ such that $\bB_{-}(D)$ has no divisorial components. \end{definition}
+\begin{definition}[Movable cone of divisors] Let $\N^1(X)_{\bQ}$ be the space of numerical classes of divisors over $\bQ$; the Neron--Severi space.
+The movable cone $\overline \Mov^1(X) \subset \N^1(X)_{\bQ}$ is the closure of the convex cone $\Mov^1(X)$ generated by the classes of all effective divisors $D$ such that $\bB_{-}(D)$ has no divisorial components. \end{definition}